 New England has a small but robust cable programming and production sector, and major cable companies across New England spent nearly \$130 million in this sector.
 In 2009, this sector had 4,421 jobs across the region and grew by more than 25 percent in the last five years.
-The vast majority of these jobs, nearly 80 percent, are based in Connecticut.

-FIGURE 9 Employment in Cable and Other Subscription Programming Firms, 2005-2009
+New England Employment in Cable and Other Subscription Programming Firms, 2005-2009